onknows/cookbook-openshift3/README.md

 ### AWS

-To integrate your OpenShift installation with AWS you should have following attributes for `cookbook-openshift3` cookbook:
+To integrate your OpenShift installation with AWS you should have following attributes for `is_apaas_openshift_cookbook` cookbook:

 ```json
 {